Security of payment

-The Act continues the government’s security of payment reforms with the following commencing from 1 October 2020:
+On 1 October 2020, the government’s security of payment reforms continued with the following commencing:

 - Head contractors must provide a supporting statement with their payment claims declaring that all their subcontractors have been paid, or if they have not been paid, the reasons why

 - Respondents are encouraged to pay adjudicated amounts by:

 - requiring them to advise the Adjudication Registrar when payment is made and provide evidence of the payment

 - giving all claimants the ability to issue a payment withholding request to the higher party of the respondent (including a financier for head contractor non-payment)

 - giving claimants who are head contractors the ability to place a charge over the property where the work was undertaken and to which the adjudication relates, (where the property is owned by the respondent or a related entity of the respondent)

 - It is an offence to underpay a scheduled amount.

 On 1 March 2021, Project Bank Accounts (PBA) were replaced with a new trust account framework.
 The trust account framework will be gradually phased into the private sector.